 A tax credit is so much better than a tax deduction—it reduces your tax bill dollar for dollar.
 So missing one is even more painful than missing a deduction that simply reduces the amount of income that’s subject to tax.

-Now, however, up to $6,000 can qualify for the credit, but the old $5,000 limit still applies to reimbursement accounts.
+Up to $6,000 in care expenses can qualify for the credit, but the $5,000 from a tax favored account can't be used.
 So if you run the maximum $5,000 through a plan at work but spend more for work-related child care, you can claim the credit on up to an extra $1,000.
-That would cut your tax bill by at least $200.
+That would cut your tax bill by at least $200 using the minimum 20 percent of the expenses.
+The credit percentage goes up for lower income households.

 7. Earned Income Tax Credit (EITC)